-Squidgy, dark and rich, this cake makes a showstopping birthday cake.
-It’s perfect for dessert too.
-As with most bakes, this cake is best eaten the day it’s made, but the sponges can be made up to two days ahead and kept in an airtight container if needed.
+Moist, dark and rich, this Chocolate Truffle Cake is a show-stopper!
+It’s perfect for birthdays or dessert.
+As with most bakes, this one is best eaten the day it’s made, but the sponges can be made up to two days ahead and kept in an airtight container if needed.

 Preparation time: 30 minutes, plus cooling time

 Cuts into 12 slices

 225g unsalted butter, plus extra for greasing